ubsuny/23-Homework2G3/documentation.md

 # Compare the execution time of different implementations of matrix operations using Einstein notation: Trace of an array

 We use 8 methods to calculate the trace of a square matrix.
-We also compare the time for each method and visualized the execution time using a bar graph.
+We also compared the time for each method and visualized the execution time using a bar graph.
 1. Einstein Summation Notation
 2. NumPy
 3. List Comprehension